immunefi-team/Bounty_Boosts/Alchemix/30683 - [SC - Critical] User can increase their unclaimed Flux token wi....md

 # User can increase their unclaimed Flux token without limits

-Submitted on Sat May 04 2024 05:47:30 GMT-0400 (Atlantic Standard Time) by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 4th 2024 at 11:47:30 UTC by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30683